vkiani/dip/ReadMe.txt

-Introduction to Image Processing in Python
+Introduction to Image Processing in Python [Book in Persian]

 This GitHub project contains supplementary material for the textbook, including Jupyter Notebooks and Images.
 Python notebooks of each chapter are located at a separate folder.
 All notebooks are executed by the author and all codes would work.
 The book is originally written in Persian language.